Looking for one of the beautiful yet kind, loving, and friendly dog breeds that can become your companion?

 Papillons need surprisingly little grooming despite having long, silky hairs.
 Monthly grooming is fine, or you can spend a few minutes of a week running a comb through the hairs.
 These dogs shed from light to average due to their single coat.
 They only shed moderately twice a year and lightly throughout the year.

 Bath your butterfly dogs every few months or when they get dirty or muddy.
-However, nails should be trimmed regularly as they grow quickly and regular teeth brushing is essential for dental health.
+However, nails should be trimmed regularly with dog nail clippers as they grow quickly and regular teeth brushing is essential for dental health.
 They are not suited to outdoor living as they are strictly house dogs.
 However, they are very active and enjoy a wild, fast, and circular run in the back of the yard.

 Puppy papillon requires 15 minutes, and adult papillon requires 30 minutes walk, playtime, or mental stimulation twice a day.
 They appreciate it if you provide them more and let you know when they get tired by sitting or stopping.
 The puppies can be fragile even though they grow up to be sturdy little dogs.
 They can easily break a leg jumping off the bed or sofa, so it is important to teach them how to get off the furniture.